 Our group develops and applies new electronic structure models and algorithms.
 The aim is to improve the accuracy but also to reduce the cost of traditional quantum chemistry calculations, which increases steeply as a function of the number of atoms in the system.
-This can be accomplished either by developing more efficient numerical algorithms, or by developing better theories or models that are intrinsically lower-scaling.
-Any reduction in cost makes quantum chemistry amenable to larger systems or longer simulation time scales, and a key goal of our group is to bring quantitative electronic structure theory to bear on macromolecular systems and condensed-phase environments.
-Our group is one of the principal developers of the Q-Chem software package for electronic structure calculations, and methods developed in our group are thereby rapidly disemminated into the broader chemistry community for use by practicing chemists.
+This is accomplished both by developing more efficient numerical algorithms and by improved theories and models that are intrinsically more affordable.
+We are particularly interested in the behavior of electrons and holes in condensed-phase environments, where much less is known about the nature of excited states.
+Our group is one of the principal developers of the Q-Chem software package for electronic structure calculations, and methods developed in our group are thereby rapidly disseminated into the broader chemistry community for use by practicing chemists.

 More information on these and other projects can be found on Prof. Herbert's research group web page.

 A complete publication list is available from Professor Herbert's research web page.
 Some representative publications from the last few years are listed here.